lsst-sqre/phalanx/docs/developers/write-a-helm-chart.rst

    The chart also has a ``version`` field, which will be set to ``1.0.0``.
    This field does not need to be changed.
-   The top level of charts defined in the :file:`applications` directory are used only by Argo CD and are never published as Helm charts.
+   The top level of charts defined in the :file:`applications` directory are used only by Argo CD and are never published as stand-alone Helm charts.
-   Their versions are therefore irrelevant, so we use ``1.0.0`` for all charts.
+   Their versions are therefore irrelevant, so we use ``1.0.0`` for all such charts.

 Source and documentation links
 ------------------------------